bloomberg/phabricator-tools/CONTENTS.md

 * `phab-ping` - a simple tool to check the responsiveness of your Phabricator
 * `arcyon` - a wrapper around Conduit API to aid scripting

+Each command comes with comprehensive help, available by passing the '--help' argument, e.g.:
+`$ arcyd --help`

 Scripts for exercising the binaries
 -----------------------------------